kevinslin/seed-xkcd/vault/xkcd.1933-santa-facts.md

 ---
 ![We've gotten him up to 20% milk and cookies through an aggressive public campaign, but that seems to be his dietary limit.
 Anything above that and he starts developing nutritional deficiencies.](https://imgs.xkcd.com/comics/santa_facts.png)
 > "[Santa Facts](https://xkcd.com/1933/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+We've gotten him up to 20% milk and cookies through an aggressive public campaign, but that seems to be his dietary limit.
+Anything above that and he starts developing nutritional deficiencies.